isxuowo/mcwiki/Nuclear-Ascension-Resources.md

 ![Uranium Ore](https://i.imgur.com/HlIFYGX.png?1)

 Uranium Ore: Rare Ore that spawns between Y-1 and Y-24.
-Can be refined in a Grinder from Age of Machines.
+Fire and Uranium do not mix, so uranium needs to be refined in a Grinder from Age of Machines.

 ## Fuel Cells